bertbaron/intravatar/README.md

 intravatar
 ```

-After this, images can be uploaded via [http://localhost:8080/upload/form](http://localhost:8080/upload/form).
-The url `http://<your-host-id>:8080/avatar/` should be
+After this, point your webbrowser to [http://localhost:8080/upload/form](http://localhost:8080/upload/form).
-used to configure any client (replacing for example `http://www.gravatar.com/avatar/`).

 Run `./intravatar -h` to get a list of command-line options.